Emergency Nurse Practitioner (ENP) Graduate Certificate

 Application Deadline

-The deadline for completed applications (including all supplemental materials) is May 1.
+The priority deadline for completed applications (including all supplemental materials) for each fall is May 1.
 Additional applications will be considered on a space available basis.
 You may contact nursing@unco.edu to see if applications are still being accepted for the upcoming fall term.

 Application Process Details